GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/Legendary Spells (22) .md

 **At Higher Tiers**: Each tier beyond its minimum provides a +1 bonus to each attack made by the spell.

 **Critical Failures**: A critical failure sees the caster accidentally attack themselves with acid (including all bonuses they would have had) as they fail to propel it properly.
 This attack has advantage.
+It also gains a +1 for each tier beyond 3rd, if any.

 #### Kostas' Insulating Spray